sherifhazem/elite/doc/ADMIN_SETTINGS.md

 ## Backend Contract
 - Lists are sourced from `core.choices.registry.CITIES` and `core.choices.registry.INDUSTRIES`.
+- Membership discounts are stored in `LookupChoice` rows with `list_type="membership_discounts"` and a JSON `name` payload of `{ "membership_level": "Basic", "discount_percentage": 10 }`.
 - Validation rules (enforced in `app/modules/admin/services/settings_service.py`):
-  - Non-empty values only.
+  - Non-empty values only for lists.
-  - No duplicates (per list).
+  - No duplicates (per list) and one discount per membership level.
   - Target must exist for updates/deletes.
+  - Membership level must be in `User.MEMBERSHIP_LEVELS`.
+  - Discount must be numeric between 0 and 100.
 - Logging (`app.logging.logger`): every attempt includes `admin_settings_action`, `status` (`success`/`error`), `value`, optional `reason` (`empty_value`, `duplicate_value`, `not_found`, `renamed`, etc.), and the updated `items` snapshot when successful.
 - Responses are JSON only; UI uses AJAX and displays toast/error messages without redirecting.